Mole Valley District Council elections

 Map of Mole Valley district, showing the political composition of the council after the 2024 Election.
 Liberal Democrats in yellow, Ashtead Independents in grey and Conservatives in blue.

-One third of Mole Valley District Council in Surrey, England is elected each year, followed by one year when there is an election to Surrey County Council instead.
+Mole Valley District Council in Surrey, England was elected on a four year cycle, with a third of the council elected at each election.
+The council is due to be abolished on 1 April 2027 following structural changes to local government in Surrey.